UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 Quantitative data: 78% of users abandon the cart when choosing the delivery method.

 Qualitative data: A user taps the cart icon several times because they believe more delivery options should appear.
-When this doesn’t happen, they get back to the main view, looking for information about the delivery.
-It brings no results, so the user leaves the app.
+When this doesn’t happen, they return to the main view, looking for information about the delivery.
+It doesn’t bring any results, so the user leaves the app.

 Obtaining qualitative data takes more effort, so we often rely mostly on quantitative data.
-As a result of the audit, we sometimes recommend conducting qualitative UX research, for example, usability tests or user interviews, to make sure we correctly understand people’s way of thinking.
+As a result of the audit, we sometimes recommend qualitative UX research.
+For example, you can conduct usability testing or user interviews to ensure you correctly understand people’s ways of thinking and locate user pain points.
+This can also help us identify usability issues within the app.

 Competitor analysis

 The more we know about your industry standards, the better.
-That’s why we’d like to get a closer look at the competitors’ apps.
-If your company doesn’t have any reports about them, we can prepare the competitor analysis for you.
+That’s why we’d like to examine the competitors’ apps closely.
+If your company has no reports about them, we can prepare a competitor analysis for you.
 It would help us understand what makes your product different from the alternatives and what users expect from such products.
 In any case, we’d like you to prepare a list of benchmarks worth our attention.

 Other sources of info

-The app’s style guide – shows us what are the assumptions and principles regarding the app’s aesthetics.
-When auditing the app, such information helps us determine whether the consistency has been maintained.
+The app’s style guide – it shows us what are the assumptions and principles regarding the app’s aesthetics.
+When auditing the app, such information helps us determine whether consistency has been maintained.

-Industry reports – they enable us to get familiar with the environment you operate in.
+Industry reports – they enable us to familiarize ourselves with the environment in which you operate.

 How do we check the app?